trlafleur/Flow-Sensor-Tasmota/Flow Sensor Integration into Tasmota.md

  *  .5  Pulse = .5  gal     120 sec    .00833 Hz
  *
  *
- * At 1-GPM flow rate, its takes 1 minutes for one pulse from sensor,
+ * At a 1-GPM flow rate, it takes 1 minute for one pulse from the sensor,
- *  so for 0.25-GPM rate its takes 4 minutes between pulses...
+ *  so for 0.25-GPM rate it takes 4 minutes between pulses...
  *
- * We will typical limit the flow range to be about .25gpm to 60gpm for a 1 GPM sensor
+ * We will typically limit the flow range to about .25gpm to 60gpm for a 1 GPM sensor
- *  We will reset flow period timer at 4 minutes or so if no pulses...
+ *  We will reset the flow period timer at 4 minutes or so if no pulses...
  *
- * We also sense for excessive flow, we do this by setting a excessive flow limit
+ * We also sense excessive flow, we do this by setting an excessive flow limit
  *  and the amount of time it takes to be over this limit.
  *
  * Most of these settings are changeable from commands to the device.